·Use case

 Integrity since the anchor moment

-This is the property the receipt is designed to give.
+This is the property the proof is designed to give.
 Re-hashing the document and walking the bundle’s cryptographic path to a transaction that’s been confirmed by independent miners shows the bytes haven’t changed since that block.
 A reviewer verifies this in any browser against any public block explorer — no Satsignal account, no platform trust.

 In-browser verifier →